Australiana Pioneer Village: Heritage listing

 Australiana Pioneer Village (APV) consists of two buildings still on their original sites, eighteen buildings brought from elsewhere in the north-west sector of greater Sydney, five replica buildings and five supporting constructions, including toilets.
 The site is part of the original curtilage of Rose Cottage, a slab building of the Macquarie period already on the NSW State Heritage Register, which is immediately adjacent to APV but in the ownership of a separate private trust.
 Created in 1970 by the vision of a distinguished local sportsman and heritage enthusiast, Dugald (Bill) McLachlan, APV is a strikingly successful example of the genre, popular in the 1960s and 1970s, of creating artificial educational conglomerations of historic buildings removed from their original sites.
 Examples can be found in Britain, in many European countries and in the US, where they form a distinctive and often distinguished part of heritage presentation.

 The removal of buildings from their context is, of course, now recognised as a second-best to their retention in situ, but the Burra Charter (article 9) specifically provides for removal if this is the only means of ensuring the survival of the structure.
 Removal does not extinguish heritage values, although these values are modified and changed by the act of removal and re-erection.
 In the case of APV, 18 out of 20 individual buildings with heritage significance had this significance modified by the act of removal, but few, if any, of them would have survived the last thirty years on their original sites: most were derelict and at grave risk when McLachlan acquired them around 1970.
 They were, moreover, moved intact to their new home at Wilberforce by low-loader, not dismantled and then reconstructed at APV, which enhances their degree of integrity.
 The act of removal of many of the buildings was documented on a film made by McLachlan and now available on video.
-It is important to note that the physical relocation of buildings for residential or other purposes generally has been a common feature of rural existence in the state for over a century.
+The physical relocation of buildings for residential or other purposes generally has been a common feature of rural existence in the state for over a century.
 One of the houses in APV, moreover, the so-called "Kenso" cottage was itself originally built in Kogarah but was moved to Freemans Reach as a residence twenty years before it was finally transferred to Wilberforce.

 The APV shows evidence of a wide range of significant human activity in rural Australia in Victorian times; is associated with significant activities on the land and with other provision of necessary services for farming communities in nineteenth-century Australia; and, not least, shows the continuity of the historical process of living on and with the land in one of the most significant cultural landscapes in the country.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.